rob121/airfoil-api/README.md

   ### Forever

   airfoil-api has support for [Forever](https://github.com/foreverjs/forever).
 It uses `launchd` on OS X to kick it off so that it starts on boot.

+  ### Text to speech

+  This branch supports text to speech, using the say method you can specify the text and which speakers on Airfoil to output.

+  It will increase the volume to 50%, connect the speaker(s) and then revert to their previous state after the speech is done.

   ### Development